 But even then, you’d still have skill or talent gaps.
-For instance, not many freelancers are pay per click (PPC) experts.
-Learning the intricacies of Google Adwords or Facebook paid advertising is time-consuming and ongoing, so PPC specialists can be expensive.
+For instance, not many freelancers are pay-per-click (PPC) experts.
+Learning the intricacies of Google Adwords or Facebook paid to advertise is time-consuming and ongoing, so PPC specialists can be expensive.
 That’s where marketing automation can help.

 Marketing automation covers the following segments:

 - Email marketing

 - Social Marketing

 - Analytics and Reporting

 What marketing outreach would be most effective to increase awareness and connection with your targeted audience?
 Blog posts, paid ads, webinars, surveys, emails?